A Breast Self-Exam Saved Kristen's Life

 Kristen Davidson stayed on top of her breast health, performing regular self-exams and getting annual mammograms.

-So when she discovered a suspicious lump in her left breast in August 2017, she immediately called her doctor.
-Tests confirmed she had cancer, but her quick action and the coordination of her team at the Penn Medicine | Virtua Cancer Program helped lead to successful treatment.
+When she discovered a suspicious lump in her left breast in August 2017, she immediately called her doctor.
+Tests confirmed she had breast cancer, but her quick action and the coordination of her team at the Penn Medicine | Virtua Cancer Program helped lead to successful treatment.

 “I chose to have both breasts removed because of the size and location of the tumors, and it was the best option to reduce the chances of a recurrence,” said Kristen.